kumbulanit/t-sql/sql trainning/untitled/module 2/Module2_Exercises.md

 **Question 2.2.2**: Create a query using EXISTS to find departments where:
 - At least one employee earns more than the department's average BaseSalary
-- At least one project is assigned to department employees
+- At least one project is assigned to d.DepartmentName employees
-- The department budget is justified by employee productivity
+- The d.DepartmentName budget is justified by employee productivity

 **Question 2.2.3**: Write a query using NOT EXISTS to identify:
 - Projects with no employee assignments